Ireti203/quidax-assessment/ReadMe.md

 `npm install`

-**To run Cypress tests headlessly from the terminal, use the command below** :
+**To run tests headlessly from the terminal, use the command below** :

 `npx cypress run --spec cypress/e2e/index.spec.cy.js`

-**To run Cypress tests interactively using the Cypress Test Runner, use the command below** :
+**To run tests interactively using the Cypress Test Runner, use the command below** :

 `npx cypress open`